How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 Since you’ll be delivering your course before it’s entirely created, preselling allows you to tailor the content as you go.
 If you build interaction into all the elements of your course, you can get feedback about what’s working and what isn’t.
 Then, you can tweak any aspects for the larger launch.

-The information you learn about your customers’ challenges will also help you when it comes to your marketing material.
+The information you learn about your customers’ challenges will also help you with your marketing material.
 You’ll be able to use the same language and examples you now know will resonate with your target audience.

 Gather Social Proof for Your Sales Pages